project-chip/zap/README.md

 ## Quick instructions

 This is a node.js application.
 In order to run it, you need to have [npm](https://www.npmjs.com/) installed.
+The best way is to simply download latest install of [node](https://nodejs.org/en/download/) and you will get npm.
+If you have an older version of node installed on your workstation, it may give you trouble, particularly if it's very old.
+So make sure you have decently recent (v12.16 or later as of 2020) version of node available.
+Run `node --version` to check what version is picked up.

-Once you do, you can run:
+Once you have a desired version of node, you can run:

 ```
 npm install